uptane/deployment-considerations/repositories.md

 **Figure 2.** *A proposed configuration of roles on the Director repository.*

 Unlike the Image repository, the Director repository does not delegate images.
 Therefore, the Director repository SHOULD contain only the Root, Timestamp, Snapshot, and Targets roles, as illustrated in Figure 2.
-In the rest of this section, we will discuss how metadata for each of these roles is produced.
+In the following subsections, we will discuss how metadata for each of these roles is produced.

 #### Private API to update images and the inventory database